-Article 96 (revised).
-Creative Contributors to Performances and Cinematographic Works
+Article 100.
+Creative Contributors to Performances or Cinematographic Works

 Persons who make creative contributions to a performance or cinematographic work, including the director, editors, camera operators, stage managers, composers, scenarists, sound technicians, lighting technicians, studio artists, studio-instrument managers, technical managers and others who made contributions of a like nature, shall be considered joint authors of the cinematographic work.